martbhell/wasthereannhlgamelastnight/README.md

  - Visit http://www.nhl.com/ice/schedulebyseason.htm and make sure it has the games
  - Run ./parser/parse_nhl_schedule.py
  - Confirm that it doesn't output garbage :)
- - This outputs dictionaries that you can paste into wasthereannhlgamelastnight.py
+ - This outputs dictionaries that you can put in NHL_schedule.py

 What about regular season and playoffs?
 ==================================================